How To Find Number Of CPU Cores From Commandline In Linux

 $ getconf _NPROCESSORS_ONLN 4

 And, that’s all for today.
-Hope this helps.
+You know now how to find the number CPUs/Cores from command line in Unix-like systems.
+Hope this was useful.
 More good stuffs to come.
 Stay tuned.

 Thanks for stopping by!